-You are cordially invited to attend the annual meeting of shareholders of UroGen Pharma Ltd. (the "Company") to be held on June 8, 2020 at 9:00 a.m., Eastern Time.
-Due to the public health impact of the novel coronavirus disease pandemic and to support the health and well-being of our shareholders, employees, management and directors, the annual meeting will be a completely virtual meeting of shareholders.
-You can attend the annual meeting by visiting www.meetingcenter.io/282744143 where you will be able to listen to the meeting live, submit questions and vote online.
+You are cordially invited to attend the 2021 Virtual Annual Meeting of Shareholders of UroGen Pharma Ltd. (the "Company") to be held on June 7, 2021 at 10:00 a.m., Eastern Time.
+Due to the public health impact of the COVID-19 pandemic and to support the health and well-being of our shareholders, employees, management and Directors, the annual meeting will be a completely virtual meeting of shareholders.
+You can attend the annual meeting by visiting www.meetingcenter.io/250586249 where you will be able to listen to the meeting live, submit questions and vote online.
 Shareholders attending the virtual meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting.
 We encourage you to attend online and participate.
-We recommend that you log in a few minutes before the annual meeting start time of 9:00 a.m., Eastern Time on June 8, 2020, to ensure you are logged in when the annual meeting begins.
+We recommend that you log in a few minutes before the annual meeting start time of 10:00 a.m., Eastern Time on June 7, 2021, to ensure you are logged in when the annual meeting begins.

 At the meeting, you will be asked to consider and vote on the proposals set forth in the proxy statement relating to the annual meeting.
-The Company's board of directors unanimously recommends a vote "FOR" each proposal set forth in the proxy statement.
+The Company's Directors unanimously recommends a vote "FOR" each proposal set forth in the proxy statement.

-Wh ether or not you plan to remotely attend and vote your shares online at the meeting, it is important that your ordinary shares be represented and voted at the meeting.
-Accordingly, after reading the proxy statement, please vote via the Internet by followin g the electronic voting instructions included in the Notice of Internet Availability of Proxy Materials; or return the proxy card that may be mailed to you.
-If you hold your shares in "street name" through a broker, bank or other nominee, please vote in ac cordance with the instructions provided by such nominee.
+Whether or not you plan to remotely attend and vote your shares online at the meeting, it is important that your ordinary shares be represented and voted at the meeting.
+Accordingly, after reading the proxy statement, please vote online by following the electronic voting instructions included in the Proxy Materials; or return the proxy card that may be mailed to you.
+If you hold your shares in "street name" through a broker, bank or other nominee, please vote in accordance with their instructions provided to you.

-The Company has fixed the close of business on April 27, 2020 as the record date for the determination of shareholders entitled to notice of, and to vote on the matters proposed at, the meeting and any adjournment or postponement thereof.
+The Company has fixed the close of business on April 26, 2021 as the record date for the determination of shareholders entitled to notice of, and to vote on the matters proposed at, the meeting and any adjournment or postponement thereof.